JRayHunt/World_Weather_Analysis/README.md

 # World_Weather_Analysis
-A project to analyze weather patterns based on longitudinal lines
+A project to analyze weather patterns based on longitudinal lines and provide customers with a travel itinerary based on their preference inputs.
 ## Objectives
-How might we provide real-time suggestions for our client's ideal hotels?
-Your first task was to define what you meant by "ideal."
-So, over the course of the conversation, you narrowed that to hotels that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.
+The beta customer will select four cities.
+We will create a travel itinerary and travel route based on customer preferences using Google maps API.
 ## Project Outline
 Task: Collect and analyze weather data across cities worldwide.
 Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.